Read Time : 4 Minutes

 Heat Pumps for Commercial and Industrial Premises

-Many businesses trying to cut down on their carbon footprint and reduce energy bills are starting to look at heat pumps for a long-term cost effective solution to heating a busy office.
-According to the Energy Savings Trust last year, something like a ground source heat pump could save and make a business or household without a gas supply some £3,000 per annum.
+Many businesses trying to cut down on their carbon footprint and reduce energy bills are starting to look at heat pumps for a long-term cost-effective solution to heating a busy office.
+According to the Energy Savings Trust last year, something like a ground source heat pump could save and save/make a business without a gas supply some £3,000+ per annum on average.
+This figure can quickly rise depending on how much your paying for heating.

 COMPARE PRICES FROM LOCAL INSTALLERS